Stability of local tip pool sizes: Illustrative simulations

 \subsection{Homogeneous rates}

 We consider the homogeneous case, where every node issues blocks with the same rate, i.e. $s=0$.
 The other parameters are set as before.
-The results in Figures \ref{subfig:sim2} and \ref{subfig:sim2b} show that the local tip pools have similar sizes.
-Comparing these results with the results in the heterogeneous setting above, Figure \ref{subfig:sim1b}, we can also note that the size of the tip pools decreases with the system's centralisation, i.e. higher values of $s$.
+The results in Figures~\ref{subfig:sim2} and~\ref{subfig:sim2b} show that the local tip pools have similar sizes in this illustrative run.
+Comparing these results with the heterogeneous setting in Figure~\ref{subfig:sim1b} suggests that stronger concentration of issuance activity can reduce the observed tip-pool sizes, although the experiment is not designed to provide a quantitative estimate of this effect.